White House says it's 'looking into' Acosta's role in Jeffrey Epstein case

 “The bottom line is this: Mr. Jeffrey Epstein, a billionaire, served time in jail and is now a registered sex offender.
 He has been required to pay his victims restitution, though restitution clearly cannot compensate for the crime.
 And we know much more today about his crimes because the victims have come forward to speak out,” he said in a statement to the Daily Beast in 2011.

-After Judge Kenneth Marra's finding in the victims' case that Acosta's office had violated the notification law, a Department of Labor spokesperson released a statement Thursday defending his actions.
+After Judge Kenneth Marra's finding in the victims' case that Acosta's office had violated the notification law, a Department of Labor spokesperson released a statement Thursday defending Acosta's actions.

 Decisions made by Acosta's office "were approved by departmental leadership and followed departmental procedures.
 This matter remains in litigation and, thus, for any further comment we refer you to the Department of Justice," the statement said.